 The surname Crake was first found in Yorkshire where they held a family seat from early times.
 Craik is also a village in Craik Forest, by the Airhouse Burn in the Scottish Borders.

-Important Dates for the Crake family
+Early History of the Crake family

 This web page shows only a small excerpt of our Crake research.
 Another 191 words (14 lines of text) covering the years 1296 and 1413 are included under the topic Early Crake History in all our PDF Extended History products and printed products wherever possible.